The Bald Eagle: An Impressive Predator

-The Bald Eagle has a life span of about 28 years in the wild.
+The bald eagle has a life span of about 28 years in the wild.
 Its body is between 34 to 43 inches long with a wingspan of six to eight feet.
 It can weigh between six and 14 pounds.

 The Bald Eagle’s Life

-It is believed that Bald Eagles mate for life and that both parents help in building their homes and raising their young.
+It is believed that bald eagles mate for life and that both parents help in building their homes and raising their young.
 The male and female work together to build a huge nest, generally high in a tall tree.
-A large mound of sticks makes up the frame of the nest and then finer materials line the inside for comfort, warmth, and protection.
+A large mound of sticks makes up the frame of the nest, and then finer materials line the inside for comfort, warmth, and protection.

-The female usually lays two eggs per year and both parents take turns watching over the eggs during incubation, which is about 35 days.
+The female usually lays two eggs per year, and both parents take turns watching over the eggs during incubation, which is about 35 days.
 After hatching, one parent will stay with the babies while the other will search for meals.
 The young are fed by the adult tearing the food into small pieces and feeding them directly.
 After three to six weeks, the babies will be able to peck at food dropped in the nest.

 The young test their wings with their first flight at around ten to 12 weeks old.